leekeunhwan/reactjs.org/content/docs/reference-react-dom.md

 >
 > `findDOMNode` only works on mounted components (that is, components that have been placed in the DOM).
 If you try to call this on a component that has not been mounted yet (like calling `findDOMNode()` in `render()` on a component that has yet to be created) an exception will be thrown.
 >
-> `findDOMNode` cannot be used on functional components.
+> `findDOMNode` cannot be used on function components.

 * * *